CR eigenvalue estimate and Kohn-Rossi cohomology: CR manifold with transversal CR -action

 \begin{definition} For $x\in X$, the Levi form $\mathcal{L}_x$ associated with the CR structure is the Hermitian quadratic form on $T^{1,0}_xX$ defined as follows.
 For any $U,V\in T^{1,0}_xX$, pick $\mathcal{U},\mathcal{V}\in \mathcal{C}^\infty(X, T^{1,0}X)$ such that $\mathcal{U}(x)=U$, $\mathcal{V}(x)=V$.
 Set

-where $[,]$ denotes the Lie bracket between smooth vector fields.
+where $[\cdot,\cdot]$ denotes the Lie bracket between smooth vector fields.
 Note that $\mathcal{L}_x$ does not depend on the choice of $\mathcal{U}$ and $\mathcal{V}$. \end{definition} \begin{definition} The CR structure on $X$ is called (weakly) pseudo-convex at $x\in X$ if $\mathcal{L}_x$ is positive semi-definite.
-It is called strongly pseudo-convex at $x$ if $\mathcal{L}_x$ is positive definite.
-If the CR structure is (strongly) pseudo-convex at every point of $X$, then $X$ is called a (strongly) pseudo-convex CR manifold. \end{definition}
+It is called strongly pseudoconvex at $x$ if $\mathcal{L}_x$ is positive definite.
+If the CR structure is (strongly) pseudoconvex at every point of $X$, then $X$ is called a (strongly) pseudoconvex CR manifold. \end{definition}

 Denote by $T^{*1,0}X$ and $T^{*0,1}X$ the dual bundle of $T^{1,0}X$ and $T^{0,1}X$ respectively.
 Define the vector bundle of $(p,q)$-forms by $T^{*p,q}X:=\Lambda^pT^{*1,0}X\otimes\Lambda^qT^{*0,1}X$.
 Let $D\subset X$ be an open subset.
 Let $\Omega^{p,q}(D)$ denote the space of smooth sections of $T^{*p,q}X$ over $D$ and let $\Omega^{p,q}_0(D)$ be the subspace of $\Omega^{p,q}(D)$ whose elements have compact support in $D$.